pfh/fitnoise/doc/models.md

 Model_normal_patseq() / Model_t_patseq()
 ---

 `y` are average tail lengths.
-Additionally a `counts` matrix also needs to be given.
+Additionally a `counts` matrix needs to be given.
 Where the count is zero, y should be NaN (Python) or NA (R).